 \section{Method}

-We propose a Bayesian hierarchical model to detect and estimate spatially varying changepoints for a spatiotemporal data.
-We model the likelihood of data in the first level, provide the prior for latent processes in the second level, and close the hierarchy by specifying priors and hyperpriors for all unknown parameters in the model.
-We then discuss the challenges of MCMC for the proposed model.
+We propose a Bayesian hierarchical model to detect and estimate spatially-varying changepoints for spatiotemporal data.
+We model the likelihood of the data in the first level, provide the prior for the latent processes in the second level, and close the hierarchy by specifying priors and hyperpriors for all unknown parameters in the third level.
+We then discuss the challenges and the schemes of the Markov Chain Monte Carlo (MCMC) sampling algorithm used to estimate the proposed model.